 The Audit Committee of the Xerox Holdings Corporation Board of Directors, which is composed solely of independent directors, meets regularly with the independent auditors, PricewaterhouseCoopers LLP, the internal auditors and representatives of management to review accounting, financial reporting, internal control and audit matters, as well as the nature and extent of the audit effort.
-The Audit Committee is responsible for the engagement of the independent auditors.
-The independent auditors and internal auditors have access to the Audit Committee.
+The Audit Committee is responsible for the engagement of the independent auditors have access to the Audit Committee.